andreyjcao/RPr-Malcomb-2014/docs/report/cao-analysis-plan.md

 The addition of a comprehensive discussion section will analyze each choice and deviation (along with the corresponding result) within the reproduction study and compare them to the original study.
 The discussion section will also help explain the reasoning behind each choice/deviation.
 The conclusion section will help to explain the significance of the reproduction while also addressing the study's effect on the broader scientific community.
-The rational section will reiterate how the changes made in this version of the study improved the first reproduction of Malcomb (2014).
+The rationale section will reiterate how the changes made in this version of the study improved the first reproduction of Malcomb (2014).

+Within the code, I will create figures based on the figure labels presented in the original study.
+With annotations, I will then note the discrepancies between the original labels and the figures of the original and the reproductions.
+The addition of figures and annotations will be accompanied by additions to the discussion section to strengthen clarity of the study.

 ##Discussion